thinkshout/thinkshout/blog/_posts/2014-06-27-navigating-entity-uris.md

 ---

 At ThinkShout, most of our modules are based around the Entity system.
 After all, like most developers, we are big abstraction nerds.
-Entities enable some rad abstraction in Drupal land: our [Registration module](https://www.drupal.org/project/registration) lets you registration-enable any fieldable entity; the new version of [MailChimp](https://www.drupal.org/project/mailchimp) lets you sync any fieldable entity with an email address with your Mailchimp lists; and our [Salesforce module](https://www.drupal.org/project/salesforce) lets you sync any entity with a Salesforce object.
+Entities enable some rad abstraction in Drupal land: our [Registration module](https://www.drupal.org/project/registration) lets you registration-enable any fieldable entity; the new version of [MailChimp](https://www.drupal.org/project/mailchimp) lets you sync any fieldable entity with an email address with your MailChimp lists; and our [Salesforce module](https://www.drupal.org/project/salesforce) lets you sync any entity with a Salesforce object.

 Did you notice the little restriction I worked into my first two examples there?
 MailChimp and Registration are only for “fieldable entities”.
 There are a lot of reasons for this, but one of the conveniences of fieldability is that it gives you a natural place to add your entity-specific stuff, like a registration form or a MailChimp list signup dialogue: display it with field API!